codecentric/helm-charts/charts/jenkins/README.md

 The chart supports the [kubernetes-credentials-provider-plugin](https://jenkinsci.github.io/kubernetes-credentials-provider-plugin/).
 A list of credentials may be configured which are stored as Kubernetes secrets.
 The plugin automatially makes these secrets available as credentials in Jenkins.
+Note that the individual values are rendered using the `tpl` function.

 ```yaml
 referenceContent: